andras-sajat/quzzle/README.md

 * Shape - to represent a shape on the board
 * Move - to represent a move on the table

-The initial and target setup of the table is stored in two text files in the root folderÉ
+The initial and target setup of the table is stored in two text files in the root folder:
 * 'original_starting_state.txt' contains the setup of the starting state
 * 'original_target.txt' contains the setup of the target state